 The ill-fated true to life love story of Leonor Rivera and Jose Rizal is timeless and has stayed in Philippine history books ever since.
 Just as memorable is the fictional character Maria Clara, a tribute of the author to his sweetheart, the ‘one that got away’.

-- In a large mixing bowl, separate the egg yolks from the whites.
+- How to make the custard: In a large mixing bowl, separate the egg yolks from the whites.
 Keep the whites in a covered container and refrigerate for another recipe.
 Whisk the yolks gently for a few minutes.

 - Into the same bowl of yolks, add the evaporated milk, condensed milk and pure vanilla extract.
 Blend the ingredients well by hand, using a wire whisk.
 Do the mixing for less than 5 minutes.
 You do not want too many bubbles in your flan.